woojoo666/arcana-notes/notes10.md

 but it's not like the source passes arguments to the arguments

 actually clone arguments aren't some secret data passed to the source like previously thought
-// TODO: FIDN REFERENCED SECTION they are passed to the combiner so only the child object can see it though the child object can pass it back to the source (if that is part of it's behavior)
+// TODO: FIND REFERENCED SECTION they are passed to the combiner so only the child object can see it though the child object can pass it back to the source (if that is part of it's behavior)